roopen219/pm2-rest-api/README.md

 ## API Endpoints

 All endpoints are prefixed with `/api/pm2` and require Bearer token authentication.

+### Namespace Feature

+The API now supports namespaces for multi-tenant isolation.
+See [NAMESPACE_FEATURE.md](./NAMESPACE_FEATURE.md) for detailed documentation.

+**Quick Start:**
+1. Use the root token to create namespace tokens: `POST /api/namespace`
+2. Use namespace tokens to manage isolated PM2 processes
+3. Each namespace token can only access processes within its namespace

 ### Authentication
 Include your API token in the request header: